proervincastro/CourseMaterial/README.md

 # CourseMaterial
-Some example from my courses and also have a backup from good code
+Some example code from my courses and also have a backup